 Admire the outdoors

-Our residents regularly sit outside to admire the plants, and we try and take afternoon tea on the patio whenever the weather is fine.
+Our residents regularly walk around the garden for exercise and to admire the plants, and we try and take afternoon tea on the patio whenever the weather is fine.
+We got some lovely new garden furniture as part of the home’s recent refurbishment, which make relaxing outside a real pleasure.

 Can residents do their own gardening?